Donders-Institute/bidscoin/README.md

                     files / training data.
 Optional argument, if left empty, bidsfolder/code/samples is used or such an empty directory tree is created
-      bidsmapper    The bidsmapper yaml-file with the BIDS heuristics (optional argument, default: ./heuristics/bidsmapper.yaml)
+      bidsmap       The bidsmap yaml-file with the BIDS heuristics (optional argument, default: ./heuristics/bidsmap_template.yaml)

     optional arguments:
       -h, --help    show this help message and exit

     example:
       bidsmapper.py /project/foo/bids
-      bidsmapper.py /project/foo/bids /project/foo/samples bidsmapper_dccn
+      bidsmapper.py /project/foo/bids /project/foo/samples bidsmap_dccn

 The central idea of the bidstrainer is that you know your own scan protocol and can therefore point out which files should go where in the BIDS.
 In order to do so, you have to put sample files for each of the scan modalities / series in your protocol (e.g. T1, fMRI, etc) in the right folder of a semantic folder tree (named 'samples', see bidstrainer example below).
 If you run bidstrainer with just the name of your bidsfolder, bidstrainer will create this semantic folder tree for you in the *code* subfolder (if it is not already there).
 Generally, when placing your sample files, it will be fairly straightforward to find your way in this semantic folder tree, but in doubt you should have a look at the [BIDS specification](http://bids.neuroimaging.io/bids_spec.pdf).
 Note that the deepest foldername in the tree denotes the BIDS suffix (e.g. 'T1w').

 If all sample files have been put in the right location, you can (re)run the bidstrainer to create a bidsmap YAML file for your study.
 How this works is that the bidstrainer will read a predefined set of (e.g. key dicom) attributes from your sample files that uniquely identify the particular scan sequence and, on the other, take the path-names of the sample files to infer the associated BIDS modality labels.
 In this way, a unique key-value mapping is defined that can be used as input for the bidsmapper tool (see next section).
-If this mapping is not unique (not likely but possible), or if you prefer to use more or other attributes than the predefined ones, you can (copy and) edit the bidsmapper.yaml file in the heuristics folder and use that as an additional input for the bidstrainer.
+If this mapping is not unique (not likely but possible), or if you prefer to use more or other attributes than the predefined ones, you can (copy and) edit the bidsmap_template.yaml file in the heuristics folder and use that as an additional input for the bidstrainer.

 ![Bidstrainer example](./docs/sample_tree.png)
 *Bidstrainer example.
 The red arrow depicts a raw data sample (left file browser) that is put (copied over) into the right location in the semantic folder tree (right file browser)*